stax76/awesome-mpv/README.md

 - [print-playlist](https://git.sr.ht/~jagrg/dotfiles/tree/master/item/common/.config/mpv/scripts/print-playlist.lua) - Cleans [the playlist formatting](https://github.com/mpv-player/mpv/issues/5868#issue-327675880) on the terminal.
 - [SmartSkip](https://github.com/Eisa01/mpv-scripts/#smartskip) - Automatically or manually skip opening, intro, outro, and preview, like never before.
 Jump to next file, previous file, and save your chapter changes!
 Much more explained in the link above.
 - [btime](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/btime.js) - Shows a shorter time format when seeking: 0:15 / 3:10, 08:20 / 55:00, 0:00:05 / 1:30:14.
+- [countdown](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/countdown.lua) - Display a countdown on OSD for the final seconds of the video (or music file).
+- [mpv-slash-search](https://github.com/Anakievs/mpv-slash-search) - Simple and lightweight script that allows you to search for a file in the playlist and jump to the first match.

 ## File